How much should your baby sleep?

 Every baby is different, and some need more or less sleep than others.
 In fact – though it might not seem like it – babies sleep much more than older children and adults.
 A newborn can sleep for up to 16 - 18 hours each day, compared with 7 or 8 hours for an adult.

 The difference is that your baby can only sleep for short periods at a time.
 That’s because they have such a tiny little tummy that they wake up regularly for feeds.

 As they grow bigger, they’ll sleep for longer stretches.
-And the great news is that most babies are sleeping through the night by the time they are 6 months.
+And the great news is that some babies are sleeping through the night by the time they are 6 months.

 So if you’re suffering from severely sleepless nights – don’t worry.
 There is an end in sight.

 Of course, there are lots of things you can do to help your baby get into good sleeping habits.
 One of those is to get into a routine, so that your baby gets used to what to expect each night.

 There are different schools of thought about how strict you need to be when it comes to sticking to a timetable, and that’s for you to decide what works for you.
 But here are some ideas that should stand you in good stead.